nathaneltitane/dextop/README.md

 `-u, --update     Update Termux application packages.               [ F-Droid ]`

-The 'frobulate. option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.
+The 'console' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.

 ### Process summary: